Unity Strengthens Relationships

 It took me four years to get to that place.
 First I had to quit running from my grief, filling every second with busyness.
 When I went alone to Nantucket, where I knew no one, in summer 2013, I found the peace that only comes in solitude.
-That was the moment when I first realized I could claim joy if I shared my journey through grief, using Philippians as my guide, with others.
-It has proven to be a life-changing experience for me.
+That was the moment when I first realized I could claim joy if I shared my journey through grief with others in a memoir, using Philippians as my guide.
+It has turned out to be a life-changing experience for me.

 Paul proceeds to demonstrate his unselfish love for the Philippians.
 We learned in the first Meditation that Timothy, whom he regards as a son in the faith, is with him in prison, serving as his assistant.
 Now out of his concern for the Philippians, who are allowing divisions in the group to rob them of their joy and unity, he is sending his most trusted friend to them.
 That’s a huge gift of sacrificial love!

 He writes, I have no one like him who will be genuinely concerned for your welfare.
 Timothy becomes another role model for us.
 Consider again the virtues of encouragement, unselfishness and humility.
 Those are the characteristics of genuine friends.
 What kind of friend are you?

 Almost every widow I know has described her surprise at those who were not there for her after her loss.
 True friends are there for us in the bad times as well as the good times.
 They are there whether it’s convenient or not.
 They demonstrate genuine commitment, not mere interest.

 After Lev’s death, I was humbled by the single women who reached out to me in friendship, even though I had not reached out to them when they lost their husbands through death or divorce.
 They taught me how to be a friend.
 They are my mentors and role models.